IDMNYU/audiolab/docs/synths.md

 <img src = "./img/TTSH_1_2.png" height="750px" title="VCO 1" alt="VCO 1">

-This module is the first oscillator for the ARP.
+This module is the first oscillator for the TTSH.
 Sliders at the top provide a base frequency (in two ranges) and the ability to fine tune the oscillator.
 A toggle switch labeled 'AUDIO/LF' provides two functions - (1) it wires in control voltage from the KBD CV 'keyboard' input so that you can 'play' the oscillator and (2) it switches the oscillator scaling between a low-frequency oscillator (LFO) mode where its range is between 0.3 and 30Hz ('LF' or 'kbd off') and a high frequency mode where it outputs waveforms between 10Hz and 10kHz ('AUDIO' or 'kbd on').
 There are patch point output jacks for a sawtooth wave and a square wave from the VCO.
 The mixer section at the bottom allows for frequency modulation of the oscilator.
 These inputs *add* to the voltage set by the sliders at the top; this allows you to control the range of FM through a combination of the frequency control sliders and the mixer.
 - *Default input* - the 'kbd on / kbd off' switch allows you to control the oscillator's frequency directly from the KBD CV input (or any CV source plugged into the left-most 'FM control' jack).
 In addition, the mixer section lets you bring in three additional sources for FM; the hard-wired options are the output of the sample-and-hold (S/H) module, the ADSR envelope generator, and the sine wave output of VCO 2.
 - *Default output* - the square wave output of VCO 1 is wired by default into the inputs for VCO 2 and the VCF.